olga-sorokoletova/olga-sorokoletova/README.md

 ### Hi everyone, I am Olga Sorokoletova 👋

-I am a passionate Artificial Intelligence and Robotics engineer from Russia.
+I am a passionate Artificial Intelligence and Robotics engineer from Russia currently living in Italy.

 * In 2019 I was awarded the degree of Bachelor in the field of study **Applied Mathematics and Computer Science** (4.7/5) by [Lomonosov Moscow State University](https://www.msu.ru/en/).
 * In 2019-2020 I was employed as a **Risk Analyst** in a Portfolio Analysis Team in the Russian department of Hungarian [OTP Bank](https://www.otpbank.hu/portal/en/Retail).